microsoft/FluidFramework/packages/hosts/base-host/README.md

 # @fluidframework/base-host

 `BaseHost` provides an easy-to-use entry point for hosts of Fluid experiences.
-Given a configuration, it helps load and initialize a container and provides helpers to retrieve components from that container.
+Given a configuration, it helps load and initialize a container and provides helpers to retrieve data stores from that container.

 ## BaseHost